QubesOS/qubes-doc/configuration/multimedia.md

 The last step is to create a multimedia AppVM (named "my-multimedia" here) based on the new multimedia template.

-`qvm-create --template t-multimedia --label orange my-multimedia`
+`qvm-create --template t-multimedia --label red my-multimedia`